GUJARAT TOURISM GUIDE

 Culture of Gujarat

 The folklore and folk culture of Gujarat can be traced to the mythology of Krishna, an incarnation of the god Vishnu.
-Dances in honour of Krishna have survived in the form of the popular folk dance, the ‘garba’.
+Dances in honor of Krishna have survived in the form of the popular folk dance, the ‘Garba’.
 A folk drama, the ‘bhavai’, also has survived.
 Gujarat is also famous for its art and craft products.
-Among the most durable and effective of the Gujarat’s cultural institutions are the trade and craft guilds known as ‘mahajans’, which often solves disputes, acted as channels of philanthropy, and encouraged the arts.
+Among the most durable and effective of Gujarat’s cultural institutions are the trade and craft guilds known as ‘Mahajan’s’, which often solves disputes, acted as channels of philanthropy, and encouraged the arts.